mrpmorris/Fluxor/Tutorials/01-BasicConcepts/01A-StateActionsReducersTutorial/README.md

 we do not handle this action.
 We will fix that next.

 - In the `Store\CounterUseCase` folder, create a new class `Reducers`.
-- Make the class static, and add the following method.
+- Make a static class, and add the following method.

 ```c#
 public static class Reducers